Spissable/spiss.dev/content/blog/arch-linux/index.md

 ### Create two partitions:
 - 1000MB EFI partition with hex code **ef00**
-- 100% Linux partiton (to be encrypted) with hex code **8300**
+- 100% Linux partition (to be encrypted) with hex code **8300**

 **CAUTION** Find the correct disk/partition names for yourself using `lsblk`.
 From here on I am using mine as an example.
-Do not blindly copy paste these, it might not work or you might destroy partitions you don't want to destroy.
+Do not blindly copy and paste these, it might not work or you might destroy partitions you don't want to destroy.

 `cgdisk /dev/nvme0n1`

 ### (Optional) Install f2fs-tools
 `pacman -S f2fs-tools`

-### Formatting and encyption
+### Formatting and encryption
 **Boot** partition

 `mkfs.fat -F32 /dev/nvme0n1p1`